Failed back syndrome: Patient selection

 In the absence of a financial source for disability or worker's compensation, other psychological features may limit the ability of the patient to recover from surgery.
 Some patients are simply unfortunate, and fall into the category of "chronic pain" despite their desire to recover and the best efforts of the physicians involved in their care.
-Even less invasive forms of surgery are not uniformly successful; approximately 30,000–40,000 laminectomy patients obtain either no relief of symptomatology or a recurrence of symptoms.
+Even less invasive forms of surgery are not uniformly successful; approximately 30,000-40,000 laminectomy patients obtain either no relief of symptomatology or a recurrence of symptoms.
 Another less invasive form of spinal surgery, percutaneous disc surgery, has reported revision rates as high as 65%.
-It is no surprise, therefore, that FBSS is a significant medical concern which merits further research and attention by the medical and surgical communities.
+It is no surprise, therefore, that FBS is a significant medical concern which merits further research and attention by the medical and surgical communities.

 Total disc replacement

 Lumbar total disc replacement was originally designed to be an alternative to lumbar arthrodesis (fusion).
 The procedure was met with great excitement and heightened expectations both in the United States and Europe.
-In late 2004, the first lumbar total disc replacement received approval from the U.S. Food and Drug Administration (FDA).
+In late 2004, the first lumbar total disc replacement received approval from the U.S. Food and Drug Administration.
 More experience existed in Europe.
 Since then, the initial excitement has given way to skepticism and concern.
 Various failure rates and strategies for revision of total disc replacement have been reported.

 The role of artificial or total disc replacement in the treatment of spinal disorders remains ill-defined and unclear.
 Evaluation of any new technique is difficult or impossible because physician experience may be minimal or lacking.
 Patient expectations may be distorted.
 It has been difficult to establish clear cut indications for artificial disc replacement.
 It may not be a replacement procedure or alternative to fusion, since recent studies have shown that 100% of fusion patients had one or more contraindications to disc replacement.
 The role of disc replacement must come from new indications not defined in today's literature or a relaxation of current contraindications.

 A study by Regan found the result of replacement was the same at L4-5 and L5-S1 with the CHARITE disc.
 However, the ProDisc II had more favorable results at L4-5 compared with L5-S1.

 A younger age was predictive of a better outcome in several studies.
 In others it has been found to be a negative predictor or of no predictive value.
 Older patients may have more complications.

 Prior spinal surgery has mixed effects on disc replacement.
 It has been reported to be negative in several studies.
 It has been reported to have no effect in other studies.
 Many studies are simply inconclusive.
 Existing evidence does not allow drawing definite conclusions about the status of disc replacement at present.